jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

   the terminal still shows green because :ref:`TypeError` is raised since the call from the test - ``src.exceptions.function_name('argument')`` sends ``'argument'`` as input and the :ref:`function<functions>` does not take input

-* When I add a parameter to the definition
+* when I add a parameter to the definition

   .. code-block:: python
     :linenos: